particle-iot/docs/src/content/getting-started/logic-ledger/data-transformation.md

 - Create a product for testing in your developer sandbox.
 There is no additional charge for this.
 - Add one or more devices to the product.

+Logic beta cannot be used with organization products at this time.
+It also cannot be used with individual sandbox devices.

 ## Device firmware

-Device-published events are limited to 1024 bytes, sometimes lower on some devices and Device OS versions.
+Device-published events are limited to 1024 bytes, less on some devices and Device OS versions.
 Likewise, some external services use JSON key names that are very verbose.
 You can use Logic to change key names, unpack data, or even change the shape of data structures easily.

 The device firmware uses `WiFi.scan()` to scan for nearby Wi-Fi access points, sorts the list (highest strength first), and takes the strongest 25.